disco85/easytags/README.md

-# README #
+# Easytag - simple file-objects tagging tool/script

 ## About

-This is simple command line tool to tag files, directories and to search them by these tags.
+This is a simple command line tool to tag files, directories and to search them by these tags.
 It supports:

 - output in different formats